GENOMICS

 MG-RAST (Metagenome Rapid Annotation using Subsystem Technology) is a fully-automated service for annotating metagenome samples.
 It provides annotation of sequence fragments, their phylogenetic classification and an initial metabolic reconstruction.
 The service also provides means for comparing phylogenetic classifications and metabolic reconstructions of metagenomes (Reference: F. Meyer et al. 2008.
 BMC Bioinformatics 9: 386).

-The following four programs can be used to prediction phage proteins:
+The following programs can be used to prediction phage proteins:

 PVPred (Reference: Ding H et al (2014) Mol Biosyst 10(8): 2229-2235).